vidyalathabadde/alignedTypes/guided_convolutionSeparable_SYCLmigration/README.md

 ## Purpose

-The sample shows the migration of convolutionSeperable from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to acheive good results.
+The sample shows the migration of convolutionSeperable from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to achieve good results.

 >**Note**: We use Intel® open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 Users can also use Intel® DPC++ Compatibility Tool which comes along with the Intel® oneAPI Base Toolkit.